 Dealing with a damaged SD card and the subsequent data loss can be an absolute nightmare.
 Fortunately, data recovery apps like Disk Drill come to your rescue and help you recover all your lost data in a matter of a few minutes.

 However, in some cases of severe physical damage to the SD card, recovering data through DIY data recovery software is not possible.
-In such critical situations, you need to hand over the matter to dedicated data recovery services like ACE Data Recovery who use special equipment and techniques to recover your lost data efficiently.
+In such critical situations, you need to hand over the matter to dedicated data recovery services like ACE Data Recovery which uses special equipment and techniques to recover your lost data efficiently.